Creating object variables

 If Not MyObject Is Nothing Then ' Variable refers to valid object. . . .
 End If

-Of course, this test can never determine with absolute certainty whether or not a user has closed the application containing the object to which the object variable refers.
+Of course, this test can never determine with absolute certainty whether a user has closed the application containing the object to which the object variable refers.

-Referring to the Current Instance of an Object
+Refer to the current instance of an object

 Use the Me keyword to refer to the current instance of the object where the code is running.
 All procedures associated with the current object have access to the object referred to as Me.
 Using Me is particularly useful for passing information about the current instance of an object to a procedure in another module.
 For example, suppose you have the following procedure in a module: